tushar-laad/tushar-laad.github.io/README.md

-# Azure Bootcamp 2022 Mumbai
+# Azure Functions and Serverless